bsord/tetris/README.md

 # Tetris
-Tetris game built on HTML5 Canvas and Javascript

-*This was mostly built to learn array matrixes and how to manipulate them. *
+Tetris game built on HTML5 Canvas and Javascript.
+Built mostly as learning array matrixes and how to manipulate them.

 ## Getting Started
 Running the game is simple: